 Growing your website takes a lot of effort, time, and energy.
 Mostly, it’s not an instant process.
 If you’ve been in the digital marketing world for some time, you might know that it takes a lot of patience for your site to grow.

-Traffic is an extremely important aspect when it comes to website growth.
+Traffic is an essential aspect when it comes to website growth.
 After all, conversions happen after people visit your site.
 So, traffic is important because the more traffic you have, the more opportunity you have to get more leads.

 What are some ways to boost traffic?
 Some ways include improving your on-page SEO, getting listed on Google, being more active on social media, and using your landing pages.
-There’s another way to boost your traffic though.
+There’s another way to boost your traffic.

 We’re talking about video.